MohamedBelannab/ma.nike.github.io/README.md

 # website ecommerce in react js

-> the project was created by package vitr and data by json-server
+> the project was created by package vite and data by json-server

 ## Project setup